MAUKAU-DEV/mdev-musicOverlay/README.md

 Tested with [Node 20.10]

 ### Spotify App setup
-Login to the developer dashboard and create a new app.
+Login to the [developer dashboard](https://developer.spotify.com/) and create a new app.
 Save the CLIENT_ID and CLIENT_SECRET in the .env file.

-We reccomend changing the login username and password for security reasons.
+We reccomend changing the login username and password  in the .env file for security reasons.

-### Project Dependencies Setup
-Install the required packages with ``npm install``.
-Now you can start the overlay with ``node app.js``.
+### Run MDEV-MusicOverlay
+Now after creating the .env file you just need to run the MDEV-MusicOverlay.exe.
 You can now open your browser at ``http://localhost:port/``.

 LogIn with the username and password set in the env file and click the button ``Login Spotify``.